Yainer Diaz Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.78 team ERA that ranks second among all league pitching staffs.
+- The Mariners have the first-ranked team ERA among all MLB pitching staffs (3.77).

-- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (179 total, 1.1 per game).
+- Mariners pitchers combine to allow the ninth-fewest home runs in baseball (179 total, 1.1 per game).

-- His most recent time out came on Wednesday against the Oakland Athletics, when the righty went seven innings, surrendering three earned runs while allowing eight hits.
+- The right-hander's last time out was on Saturday against the Texas Rangers, when he threw 4 1/3 innings, surrendering six earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.